Tag: reviews

 Who Believes in Angels? by Elton John and Brandi Carlile shows the power of true collaboration

-Glenn Fosbraey, University of Winchester Having collaborated with the likes of (deep breath) John Lennon, Aretha Franklin, George Michael, Rod Stewart, Little Richard, Luciano Pavarotti, Eminem and Leonard Cohen, it’s fair to say that Elton John likes to work with other artists.
-The news, then, that he has embarked on another joint musical project, this…
+Having collaborated with the likes of (deep breath) John Lennon, Aretha Franklin, George Michael, Rod Stewart, Little Richard, Luciano Pavarotti, Eminem and Leonard Cohen, it’s fair to say that Elton John likes to work with other artists.
+The news, then, that he has embarked on another joint musical project, this time with Grammy-winning American superstar…

 Written by